NITCbase/nitcbase.github.io/docs/Frontend Programming Interface/ddl.md

 The Data Definition Language commands are used to define the database schema.
 They are used to create and delete relations, modify the structure of relations in the database and also create and delete indexes on the attributes of relations.

-Following are the method specification and algorithm for each of the DDL commands of the Frontend Class.
+The specifications for DDL methods of the Frontend Class is given below.
 Make sure to return the correct value from the methods, preferably sticking to the [global constants mentioned here](https://nitcbase.github.io/constants.html).

-## Frontend::create_table()
+### Frontend :: create_table()
 #### Description
-This command is used to create a relation of the given name, with given attribute names and types.
-The type of an attribute can only be `NUM` or `STR` for numbers and strings respectively.
+* The `CREATE TABLE` command is translated to this method call.
+* This method calls the appropriate methods from the lower layer (Schema Layer) to create a table with the arguments given below.
 #### Arguments
 | Attribute  | Type                        | Description                                                            |
 |------------|-----------------------------|------------------------------------------------------------------------|